hi-swapx/docs/sdk/v3/guides/advanced/05-range-orders.md

 4. Observing the price of the Pool
 5. Closing the Limit Order

-Before working through this guide, consider checking out the Range Orders [concept page](../../../../concepts/protocol/range-orders.md) to understand how Limit orders can be executed with SwapX V3.

 For this guide, the following SwapX packages are used:

 - [`@swapx/v3-sdk`](https://www.npmjs.com/package/@swapx/v3-sdk)
 - [`@swapx/sdk-core`](https://www.npmjs.com/package/@swapx/sdk-core)

-The core code of this guide can be found in [`range-order.ts`](https://github.com/SwapX/examples/tree/main/v3-sdk/range-order/src/libs/range-order.ts).

 ## Understanding Range Orders

-If you have read the [Range Order Concept page](../../../../concepts/protocol/range-orders.md), you can skip this section.

 Positions on a V3 Pool are always created with a Tick range in which their liquidity is accessible to swaps on the Pool.
 Lets look at the return value of the NonfungiblePositionManager contract when calling the `positions` function with a Position `tokenId`.